 “Democracy is more than being governed by a majority vote.
 It is a process in government that must be learned and earned by each succeeding generation.
 Youth cannot inherit democracy.
 They achieve it as adults provide them opportunities and leadership.”

-Click on the links below to learn more about the Indiana Youth and Government Program.
+Click below to learn more about the Indiana Youth and Government Program.

 Click here to be added to the Alumni database.